Brazilian Amazon fires surge in July - RFI

 On July 30 alone, satellites detected 1,007 fires in the Amazon, INPE said.

-That was the worst single day for fires in the month of July since 2005, said environmental group Greenpeace.
+That was the worst single day for fires in the month of July since 2005, said Greenpeace.

 "More than 1,000 fires in a single day is a 15-year record and shows the government's strategy of media-spectacle operations is not working on the ground," Greenpeace spokesman Romulo Batista said in a statement.

-Bolsonaro has deployed the army to fight the fires, but activists say that does not go far enough to address the causes of the problem.

-Fires increased 77 percent on indigenous lands and 50 percent on protected nature reserves from July 2019, Greenpeace said, showing how illegal activities are increasingly encroaching on those areas.

-Fire season in the region typically runs from around June to October.
+Fire season in the Amazon typically runs from around June to October.

 Exacerbating the situation this year, experts say the resulting smoke risks causing a spike in respiratory emergencies in a region already hit hard by COVID-19.